drspoulsen/24-fa-csi-220/lesson_plans/2024-10-28/earthquake_data.md

 If you want to alter which years are included in the dataset, you can modify the following code which does an API request to get the data:

-`import requests
+`import requests`
-from io import StringIO
+`from io import StringIO`
-import pandas as pd
+`import pandas as pd`

-def getYearData(years):
-    """
+`def getYearData(years):`

-    Download earthquake data for the given years. years may be a range object.
+    #Download earthquake data for the given years. years may be a range object.
 Return a dataframe.
-    """

     url = 'https://earthquake.usgs.gov/fdsnws/event/1/query'

     dfs = []